TownLake/blog-samrhea-legacy/content/pages/projects.md

 ## ⚙️ Productivity

-Sometimes I write about [how I work](https://blog.samrhea.com/category/productivity/).
+I also write about [how I work](https://blog.samrhea.com/category/productivity/).

 ## 🏗️ This blog